Military history of Africa: Military history of the Horn Africa

 The Horn of Africa faces the Red Sea, the Arabian Sea and the Indian Ocean.
 As such, it has long had interactions with areas in Western Asia, particularly in the Arabian Peninsula, the Near East, and even as far east as the Indian subcontinent.
 Its coastal plain is hemmed in by mountain ranges which make the movement of large armies difficult and cumbersome and favor local forces that resist.

 Countries and areas with ancient histories, such as Ethiopia and Somalia, all have had eras of great empires.
 Various ancient empires extended and consolidated their power over large parts of the Horn region, such as the Axumite Empire (4th century BC–AD 10th century), the Zagwe dynasty (10th century – 1270), the Solomonic dynasty (1270–1974), the Adal Sultanate and the Ajuran Sultanate.and hiraab imamate.

-Somalia's many Sultanates each maintained regular troops.
+Somalia's many Sultanates each maintained regular troops, In which during Wartime these troops would be able to increase in number.
 Around the start of the 20th century, the Majeerteen Sultanate, Sultanate of Hobyo, Warsangali Sultanate and Dervish State employed cavalry in their battles against the European powers during the Campaign of the Sultanates.

 Ethiopian soldiers decisively defeated the Italians at the Battle of Adwa, during the First Italo–Ethiopian War from 1889 to 1896.
 Italy was victorious against Ethiopia during the Second Italo-Abyssinian War fought from 1935 to 1936, and the country was annexed in Italian East Africa alongside the Italian colonies of Eritrea and Somalia.
 In the 20th century, the Italians waged the East African Campaign of World War II; however, the Italian commander, Amedeo, Duke of Aosta, was forced to surrender in 1941.
 Both Germany and Italy were defeated by the forces of Great Britain and its allies, and Italian East Africa was placed under British military administration.

 In the later part of the 20th century, several wars were waged in the region, including the Ethiopian Civil War (1974–1991), the Ogaden War (1977–1978), the Eritrean War of Independence (1961–1991), and the Eritrean-Ethiopian War (1998–2000).
 During its socialist period, Somalia had the largest military on the continent on account of its friendship with the Soviet Union and later partnership with the United States.
 The subsequent outbreak of the Somali Civil War in 1991 led to the disbandment of the Somali National Army (SNA).
 However, the armed forces were later gradually reconstituted with the establishment of the Transitional Federal Government (TFG) in 2004.